 Now, did the entire scientific community just up and decide that the theory was correct in a magical moment when every single earth scientist just said, “Yes.
 Plate tectonics is the way”?
 No. Indeed there was, particularly in the 1950’s and 1960’s, fierce debate over its validity.
 There are probably a few outliers today that still do not accept the theory.
 But, science chose the model that fit Nature.

 Another possible outcome here is that one of the theories turns out to be a special case of something greater.
 When Einstein presented the General Theory of Relativity, a new take on the force of gravity and the nature of space and time, the established framework of Newtonian mechanics became a subset of that theory.
 Newtonian mechanics made all sorts of assumptions that, it turned out, were false.
 In our every day experience, we would never notice these errors; Newtonian mechanics is a fantastic description of everyday motion.
 However, go to the scale of interstellar space and it just isn’t enough to describe what we see.
-Indeed, General Relativity was born from the inability of Newtonian mechanics to explain how Mercury orbits the Sun.
+Indeed, general relativity was born from the inability of Newtonian mechanics to explain how Mercury orbits the Sun, along with other observed gravitational “errors”.
 Again, it’s all about whether or not the theory explains the observed details, not whether every single person agrees with it.
-Needless to say, Einstein’s overthrow of 300 years of theory from the great Isaac Newton did not go over well in the beginning.
-But, like with plate tectonics, scientists eventually acquiesced that General Relativity was a better model, it more closely fit nature.
+Needless to say, Einstein’s overthrow of 300 years of theory from Newton did not go over well in the beginning.
+But, as with plate tectonics, scientists eventually acquiesced that general relativity was a better model, it more closely fit nature.

-My point here is this: science does not require a consensus.
+My point here is this: a scientific model does not require consensus to be accurate.
 It doesn’t need to fit the belief structure of those observing it.
 It only needs to fit the observed data.
 Say you are teaching a science lab at a high school.
 You give each of your 40 students an identical cube of metal and ask them to find out what it is by calculating its density.
 Thirty-nine of them tell you it’s iron but one says it’s silver.
 What conclusion should we draw from this?
-That the concept of density is somehow flawed?
+That the concept of density is somehow flawed because not every single person agrees?
 Hardly…

 In a later post, I will discuss the knowing problem, an issue with deeper philosophical roots, I suppose.
 Until then, I’ll brew some more coffee.